s3prl/s3prl/s3prl/downstream/README.md

 - `-m` or `--mode` specifies the **train/evaluate** mode
 - `-u` or `--upstream` specifies the upstream pretrained model.
     - The available upstream can be checked by `-h`
+- `--hub` specifies the model Hub (PyTorch or Hugging Face) to retrieve the upstream model from.
+Default: `torch`
 - `-d` or `--downstream` specifies the downstream task.
     - The available downstream can be checked by `-h`
     - Each available downstream task has its corresponding folder under `downstream/`.
 Eg. `-d asr` means we are using the task defined in `downstream/asr/`